paul-808/MultiMotorControl/README.md

 # A multiplex powered arduino-based controller to time and set 128 motors at 512 addressed locations
-Controller files for 2019 upcoming art installation
+Controller files for 2019 art installation

 Features:
 * Ridiculous bitmath to reduce program size